 There’s no denying it; the cloud has made recovering from disasters far easier than it would be in an end-to-end hardware-based scenario.
 This is just what’s needed in an evolving cyber-threat environment with new forms of attack emerging every day.
 Coupled with heightened customer expectations in terms of service timelines and quality, companies must proactively seek new ways to combat disasters and recover fast.

-By partnering with the right cloud migration provider, along with a deep awareness of disaster recovery alternatives, you could find a solution that’s right for your business and – at the end of the day – for your customers.
+By partnering with the right cloud migration provider, along with a deep awareness of cloud services and disaster recovery alternatives, you could find a solution that’s right for your business and – at the end of the day – for your customers.